How to stay organized as a Personal Trainer (Step-by-step)

 It may be tempting to book five of six hours back to back, but after a few weeks of doing this, you will really wish you hadn’t.

-Being a fitness coach means you need to have and maintain high energy levels throughout your whole day, from your first session at 6 am to your last at 8 pm at night.
+Being a fitness coach means you need to have and maintain high energy levels through your whole day, from your first session at 6 am to your last at 8 pm at night.

 Remember, they are paying you to motivate them and help them work through tough workouts, If you are falling asleep or hardly saying anything because of brain fog, they are not going to enjoy their sessions and may start to look for another trainer.